 This is a beginning course in logic placing major emphasis on the practical application of critical and creative principles of reasoning to everyday problems of judgment and decisions.
-Both formal and informal methods of inference (including deduction, induction and abduction) will be introduced.
-Gordon Rule applies.
+Deductive and inductive methods of inference, formal and informal fallacies, and abduction or creative hypothesis formation will be introduced.